 Seoul Citizens’ Hall is located on the first two basement floors of Seoul City Hall.

-The Citizens’ Hall, which is a fresh new space for citizens, is a place where not only performances, exhibitions, forums, lectures, and markets are held and hosted, but also policy forums and citizenship education courses.
-It is also a place where learning and communication activities are conducted every day in order to empathize with the citizens and hear their opinions.
-The number of visitors to the Seoul Citizens’ Hall since it opened in January 2013 has reached 6.8 million people as of October 2016.
-With the exception of closed days, an average of 5,369 people per day visited the Seoul Citizens’ Hall.
-Specifically, 137 couples had their simple and unique wedding ceremonies in the hall.
-Citizens rented the hall for exhibitions, performances, workshops and others events 2,946 times, allowing themselves to host event at low cost.
-A total of 5,968 people participated in the event “I have something to say” and made their voices heard.
+The number of visitors to the Seoul Citizens Hall since it opened in January 2013 has reached 9.3 million people as of December 2017.
+With the exception of days on which it is closed, an average of 5,493 people per day visited the Seoul Citizens Hall.
+To be more specific, 166 couples hosted their simple and unique wedding ceremonies in the hall.
+Citizens rented out the hall 4,009 times for exhibitions, performances, workshops, and other events, allowing themselves to host events at a low cost.
+A total of 9,743 people participated in the event “I have something to say” and allowed their voices to be heard.

 Seoul Citizens’ Hall is a space of the citizens, for the citizens, and by the citizens, where concerts, bazaars, art markets, weddings, conferences, lectures, workshops, and exhibitions are held.
 It includes an exhibition hall, where relics found during the construction are showcased, and also the Gungisi Relics Exhibition Hall, where the excavation site of Gungisi, an armory where weapons were made and stored during the Joseon Dynasty, is preserved.